 We are exposed to exchange rate risk to the extent certain of our U.S. dollar-denominated liabilities are not covered by currency financial derivative instruments and whenever we maintain open positions in currencies other than the Mexican peso.
 We are exposed to interest rate risk whenever there is a mismatch in the revaluation of interest rates or if interest on our leasing, financial factoring or auto loans and other lending portfolio is calculated based on fixed interest rates.
 The exchange rates and interest rates in Mexico have been subject to significant fluctuations in the past and to limitations on convertibility.
-Due to the historic volatility of the peso exchange rate and interest rate risks may be greater in Mexico than in other countries.
+Due to the historic volatility of the peso exchange rate and interest rates in Mexico, exchange rate and interest rate risks may be greater in Mexico than in other countries.
 Exchange rates and interest rates have experienced considerable volatility globally in recent years due to weak economic conditions.
 We cannot assure you that we will not experience losses in the future due to exchange rate and interest rate fluctuations, which could have a material adverse effect on our financial condition and results of operations.
-Without the Company taking any risk-mitigating actions, we estimate that an increase of 50 basis points on the TIIE would have a negative impact of approximately 1.2% on our net income.
+Without the Company taking any risk-mitigating actions, we estimate that an increase of 50 basis points on the TIIE would have a negative impact of approximately 4.0% on our net income.

 In recent years, interest rates in Mexico have remained at historically low levels; however, we cannot assure you that interest rates will remain at such levels in the future.
-As of the end of 2013, 2014, 2015, 2016 and 2017, the 28 day TIIE was 3.79%, 3.32%, 3.55%, 6.11% and 7.63%, respectively.
 A sustained increase in interest rates would increase our financing costs and may result in a decrease in demand for our financing products.
 In the event of an increase in interest rates, we may also need to readjust our portfolio of assets and liabilities in order to minimize risks and maintain our profitability.
-In addition, an increase in interest rates could negatively affect the Mexican economy and the financial condition of our customers and their ability to repay their obligations to us, which could result in the deterioration of the quality of our portfolio.
+In addition, an increase in interest rates could negatively affect the Mexican economy and the financial condition of our customers and their ability to repay their obligations to us, which could result in a deterioration in the quality of our portfolio.
 Furthermore, volatility in exchange rates and interest rates could also affect the ability of our customers to repay their obligations to us, which could result in an increase in non-performing leases and loans, and therefore could have a material adverse effect on our business, financial condition and results of operations.